Updated as of December 12, 2022

-Name, address, telephone number, insurance policy number, employment history, medical information, health insurance information
+Name, address, telephone number, insurance policy number, employment history, medical information, health insurance information.

-Protected classification characteristics under California or federal law
+Characteristics of protected classifications under California or federal law

-Age, race, color, ancestry, national origin, citizenship, religion or creed, marital status, medical condition, physical or mental disability, sex (including gender, gender identity, gender expression, pregnancy or childbirth and related medical conditions), sexual orientation, veteran or military status, genetic information (including familial genetic information)
+Age, race, color, ancestry, national origin, citizenship, religion or creed, marital status, medical condition, physical or mental disability, sex (including gender, gender identity, gender expression, pregnancy or childbirth and related medical conditions), sexual orientation, veteran or military status, genetic information (including familial genetic information).

-Products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies
+Records of personal property, products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies.

-Region or postal code
+Region or postal code.

 Professional or employment-related information

 We may collect the following categories of covered information about you through our Website, Portals, and Services when you visit the Website and Portals or use the Services such as:

-We may share such covered information with categories of third parties such as Marketing.
+We may share such covered information with categories of third parties such as marketing.